rydmike/flex_color_scheme/README.md

 * Enable easy switching among multiple color schemes in an app.
 * Address some gaps in Flutter's default color scheme based themes.
-* Provide an easy way to make themes with primary color branded backgrounds and surfaces, and to easily vary this branding strength.
+* Provide an easy way to make themes with primary color branded backgrounds and surfaces, and to easily vary the blend level and mode for different surfaces.
-* Provide an easy toggle for different app bar styles, without the need to manually make a custom theme for it every time.
+* Provide an easy toggle for different AppBar styles, without the need to manually make a custom theme for it every time.
 * Provide optional support for a **true black** mode for dark themes.
 * Be able to quickly swap the primary and secondary color definitions, if you want to try your theme the other way around.
+* Opt in on widget sub-themes to get an even more refined look on the widgets and text.
+The default for the sub-themes are inspired by the new Material 3 guide.
+Following it when it can be easily accomplished using current Material 2 based theming in Flutter.

 Additionally, FlexColorScheme introduces a way to make "lazy" quick toned `ColorScheme` like themes from just a single light scheme color.
 Even its dark scheme counterpart can be made from this single color definition.
 To understand how